ks982579/rust-zero2prod/README.md

 // {...}
 ```

+What the hell is a [`tracing::span` | docs.rs](https://docs.rs/tracing/latest/tracing/span/index.html)?
+The docs say a **span** represents a period of time the program was executing in a _particular_ context.
+You create the span and enter it in 2 separate steps in the manual implementation.

 The book warns not to actually use `request_span.enter()` in async functions.
 We will exit the span when the request span guard is dropped at the end of the function.
 Also note how we attache values to the span context with the `%`.